tonmcg/tonymcgovern.com/content/blog/power-query-version-control.md

 Do you use this pattern as well?
 What else have you found?
 Let me know in the comments section below.

+### Update 13 November 2018
+Matt Masson offers a comment in response to this blog post:
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Well the gateway infrastructure doesn&#39;t support dynamic data sources, and I&#39;m not sure if / when that will happen.
+I&#39;m also not sure it is wise to ever pull dynamic code from web locations.</p>&mdash; Matt Masson (@mattmasson) <a href="https://twitter.com/mattmasson/status/1062066012298842118?ref_src=twsrc%5Etfw">November 12, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+I think Matt is suggesting this pattern of storing M code on a separate server could open up your application or dataflow to an exploit.
+If so, he's absolutely correct.
+The code above is stored on a public GitHub repository, which means anyone can submit a pull request and sereptitiously inject code that can cause a security vulnerability.

+This solution is far from ideal.
+But the question remains: is there a secure version control system that allows me to see changes to my M code over time?
+If you have ideas, feel free to leave them in the comments below.

 <ol><li id="warning"><b>Be aware</b>: the use of the <code>#shared</code> variable within the <code>Expression.Evaluate()</code> function is not currently a supported feature, which means it can <a href="https://ssbi-blog.de/technical-topics-english/the-environment-concept-in-m-for-power-query-and-power-bi-desktop-part-3/#comment-134"> go away at any time</a>.</li></ol>